Quick Start

 The web-extend

-WebExtend is compatible with any frontend framework.
-For other frameworks, you might need manual installation.
+Note: While these templates are provided out of the box, WebExtend is framework-agnostic and can work with any frontend framework.
+For other frameworks, you may need to follow the manual installation process.

 mkdir my-extension-app